List of constructed languages: Constructed languages in Wikipedia

-There is a version of Wikipedia in each of the following nine constructed languages.
-Eight of these languages are IALs (international auxiliary languages), while Lojban is an engineered language.
+There is a version of Wikipedia in each of the following eleven constructed languages.
+Eight of these languages are IALs (international auxiliary languages), Lojban and Toki Pona are engineered languages, and Interslavic is a zonal auxiliary language.
 Until 2005, there were also versions of Wikipedia in the constructed languages Toki Pona and Klingon, but these have been deleted.
+Toki Pona Wiki project continued independently under the name "Wikipesija", and re-opened in 2025.